accounts-payable icon

 Onboard suppliers by articulating benefits

 With a self-service supplier portal, many of the interactions between the supplier and AP are more formulaic.
-The process of submitting invoices, inquiring about status are more transparent for the supplier and can be done at their convenience.
-At the same time, because the supplier is responsible for providing their payment and contact details, much of the data entry onus is on them, thus incentivizing them to provide the right information to get paid.
+The process of submitting invoices and inquiring about status is more transparent for the supplier and can be done at their convenience.
+At the same time, because the supplier is responsible for providing additional information about their payment and contact details, much of the data entry onus is on them, thus incentivizing them to provide the right information to get paid.

 Offer localized language options

 To expect an AP department to work in various languages is not realistic.
-Yet more companies are working with global providers, which presents interesting challenges.
+Yet more Canadian companies are working with global and region-specific providers, which presents interesting challenges.

 Enable supplier choice